Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Methodology

 \subsection{Labeling Analog Circuit}

-~\autoref{fig:flow} (\circletwo{}) step eases the job of the LLM in writing the SPICE netlist from schematics by detecting components and enabling net annotation.
-As discussed in \autoref{sec:challenge}, SPICE netlist generation is not straightforward, requiring the designer to feed information alongside the schematics.
+~\autoref{fig:flow} (\circlethree{}) simplifies the LLM's task of generating SPICE netlists by detecting components and facilitating net annotation.
+As discussed in Section~\ref{sec:challenge}, SPICE netlist generation is not straightforward, requiring the designer to feed information alongside the schematics.
 However, this manual process hinders generating large-scale datasets.
-Thus, we automate labeling all parts of the schematics.
+Thus, we automate the labeling of all parts of the schematics.